|Prominent Traditional leaders|

 During the meeting, a fight broke out and Koitalel was killed.

-Meinertzhagen said that he had killed Orkoiyot Koitalel in self-defence since he had threatened his life.
+Meinertzhagen said that he had killed Orkoiyot Koitalel in self-defense since he had threatened his life.

 However, the Nandi claimed that it was the British officers who had started the trouble.